oridanus/distributed-cucumber/README.md

 It uses dry-run to count how many scanrios we have in total (excluding @not_ready tag) Then iterate over all the feature files, prepending tags, such as @worker_X, to the first line of each file.
-Using a round-robin algorithm, to balance the workers to have simillar amount of scenarios each.
+It uses a round-robin algorithm, to balance the workers to have simillar amount of scenarios each.

+Then pushes the resulting feature files with the tags to a temporary git branch, let's call it "parallel-branch"

+### Workers

+the workers will checkout out "parallel-branch" the run your